 The real benefit of CLEAR treatment, then, is that a person with a mild scoliosis may never need to worry about wearing a brace or undergoing surgery, avoiding any pain or limitations because of their scoliosis later in life.
 Why choose to merely observe and do nothing about scoliosis when there’s a way to reduce the chances of the scoliosis getting worse—and pay less?

 It’s important also to consider the ramifications of wearing a scoliosis brace—the time involved and the emotional impact.
-Back bracing is typically recommended for 23 hours out of the day, and compliance, understandably, has been shown to be very poor.
-The psychological trauma of wearing a scoliosis brace during the formative middle school or high school years can also be very real, leaving invisible scars that last for a lifetime.
+Traditional back bracing is typically recommended for 23 hours out of the day, and compliance, understandably, has been shown to be very poor.
+The psychological trauma of wearing a traditional scoliosis brace during the formative middle school or high school years can also be very real, leaving invisible scars that last for a lifetime.

 The CLEAR method recommends that someone with a moderate case of scoliosis purchase a Scoliosis Traction Chair to use at home.
 This costs about $4,000.
 Generally they will use this chair twice a day for 30 minutes each time; one hour a day instead of 23 hours in a brace.
 And there’s no risk of emotional trauma.
 The chair is only used for a short time, not in a public setting but in the privacy of your own home, and you can watch television or play video games to help the time pass faster.